STORYMIRROR

 Wearing magic Horse shoes

-Dipped in sun's golden flames
+Dipped in the sun’s flames

-Thus proudly rode she the sea horses
+Thus proudly rode the sea horses

 Dipped in holy fires